-To assist delegates and alternate delegates in choosing individuals for officer, HAC, and council positions, the AVMA OEVP will prepare a yearly Campaign Guide listing nominees for these positions.
+To assist delegates and alternate delegates in choosing individuals for officer, HAC, and council positions, the AVMA OEVP will prepare an annual Campaign Guide listing nominees for these positions.
 Nominees will be included only if they have provided an appropriate biographical sketch and photograph and submitted an application or nomination form by the deadline.
 Council nominees must also submit a link to a 2-minute introductory video.

-Voting procedures-Each year, the AVMA President-Elect will appoint a board of tellers made up of AVMA staff members to oversee elections for officer, HAC, and council positions.
+Voting procedures-Each year, the AVMA Executive Vice President, in consultation with the HAC Chair, will appoint a board of tellers made up of AVMA staff members to oversee elections for officer, HAC, and council positions.
 All elections will be by electronic ballot, except that when only one candidate is nominated for the office of President-Elect, Vice President, or President, or for a position on a council or the House Advisory Committee, a ballot will not be required, and the presiding officer may, without objection, declare the candidate to be elected.